The Trust Variable: Your Advantage in an Uncertain Market

 How marketing can lead:

-- Shared messaging sheets across marketing, sales and customer experience
+• Shared messaging sheets across marketing and sales

 Example:

-If marketing calls it “Spring Savings,” sales calls it “Price Protection” and customer experience calls it a “Monthly Incentive,” buyers get confused.
+If marketing calls it “Spring Savings,” sales calls it “Price Protection” and CX calls it a “Monthly Incentive,” buyers get confused.
 Pick one name, explain the benefit and document it clearly.

 Give Buyers the Tools to Feel Ready